void-linux/void-linux.github.io/_posts/2020-04-24-some-context.markdown

 it commercially as well, though please be a good citizen of the FOSS community and upstream your patches when practical.

-Should Xtraeme wish to change the license on his copy of XBPS, we will evaluate the situation.
+Should xtraeme wish to change the license on his copy of XBPS, we will evaluate the situation.

 Void does not accept donations.
 We appreciate the efforts of those